DavidLitwin/ap/index.md

 ---

 # About Me
-I am a Ph.D. candidate at Johns Hopkins University in Baltimore, Maryland (expected completion 2023).
-I am interested in the movement of water through watersheds and the effects that this can have on the long-term evolution of landscapes and ecosystems.
+I am a Ph.D. candidate at Johns Hopkins University in Baltimore, Maryland (expected degree in 2023).
+I am interested in the movement of water through watersheds and how this affects the long-term evolution of landscapes and ecosystems.
 Understanding landscape history can help better model and manage water and ecosystems today and in an uncertain future.
-I build and use computational tools, and collect and analyze field data toward this aim.
+I build and use numerical models, and collect and analyze field data toward this aim.

 <br/>

 # Current Research
 ### *Understanding the coevolution of topography and runoff generation*
 <img align="left" width="800" src="assets/img/hillshades.png"><br />
 Topography affects how water is stored and released from watersheds, while over long timescales, flowing water shapes topography through erosion and incision of channel networks.
 Typical landscape evolution models do not have adequate representations of hydrology to capture these feedbacks.
-In my [first PhD chapter](https://www.doi.org/10.1029/2021JF006239){:target="_blank"} I coupled a hydrological and landscape evolution model and used a combination of simulations, dimensional analysis, and analytical solutions to explore these feedbacks (PDF [here](assets\docs\JGREarthSurface-2021-Litwin.pdf)).
-In my second chapter, I am using a similar approach to examine the evolution and emergence of variable source area runoff generation.
+In my [first PhD chapter](https://www.doi.org/10.1029/2021JF006239){:target="_blank"} I coupled hydrological and landscape evolution models and used a combination of simulations, dimensional analysis, and analytical solutions to explore these feedbacks (PDF [here](assets\docs\JGREarthSurface-2021-Litwin.pdf)).
+My second and third chapters will focus on exploring the hydrological and geomorphic features respectively of landscapes that coevolve with dynamic climate, soil moisture, and groundwater.
+I'm keenly interested in understanding the role of coevolution in the emergence of variable source area runoff generation.

 ### *The imprint of coevolution on runoff generation and storage on watersheds with contrasting lithology*
 <img align="left" width="800" src="assets/img/soldiers_delight.JPG"><br />